| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Related Article

-How to Build a Lucrative Career as a Military Relocation Professional
+How to Become a Successful Military Relocation Professional (MRP)

 Chain of title

 As clients get ready for closing, they’ll hear a lot about the title.
-Chain of title is an historical record of previous owners of a property that’s essential in establishing the legal ownership of the property.
+The chain of title is a historical record of previous owners of a property that’s essential in establishing the legal ownership of the property.
 An established chain of title helps protect the buyer from future challenges to ownership.
 A title search helps create that chain and is usually conducted by a lawyer or title company prior to closing.

 Clear title

-Clients may want to know why you’re doing a happy dance when you hear the property has a clear title.
-A clear title, you explain, indicates that there are no liens or encumbrances on the property.
-It’s also known as a “just title” or “free-and-clear title.”
-A title with liens or encumbrances has a “cloudy title.”
+A clear title indicates that there are no liens or encumbrances on the property (yay!).
+It’s also known as a just title or free-and-clear title.
+A title with liens or encumbrances has a cloudy title.
 Properties can have their titles cleared, but it can take a long time and may even require legal action.

 Closing

-Pay day!
-Another happy dance.
-Also known as the agreed-upon date when a property changes ownership from the seller to the buyer.
+This is a realtor’s payday!
+The closing date is the agreed-upon date when a property changes ownership from the seller to the buyer.
+Definitely worthy of a happy dance!

 Closing costs